alanjames1987/Wyze-HA/README.md

 1. Click add and the integration will be added to HACS.

-1. You should now see the integration in your HACS integation.
-Click on it and click "Install".
+1. You should now see the integration in your HACS integations list.
+Click on it and click "Download" in the bottom corner.
+Select a version and click "Download".

 1. This may take some time but once it's complete restart Home Assistant.

-### Home Assistant Integrations
+### Home Assistant Devices & Services

-1. Once Home Assistant restarts navigate to the Home Assistant integrations page by clicking the gear icon in the bottom left of your Home Assistant interface and then clicking "Integrations".
+1. Once Home Assistant restarts navigate to the Home Assistant Devices & Services page by clicking the gear icon in the bottom left of your Home Assistant interface and then clicking "Devices & Services".

-1. Once there click the "Add Integration" button in the bottom right corner and search for "Wyze HA".
+1. Once there click the "Add Integration" button in the bottom right corner and search for "Wyze".

 1. Click it and the integration will install and start the configuration process.